 S.A.
 Sinex, B.A.
 Gage, and G.S.
 Perkins (2000) Modeling natural cycles on the graphing calculator: The ups and downs of environmental data analysis, MAST Rapper 25 (1), 15-22.

 S.A.
 Sinex, B.A.
 Gage, and J.C.
 Hunt (1999) Exploring the Universe: Laboratory Activities for PSC 102, PGCC Press, 148 pp. (Winzip file)

 Comparative Class Data and Scientific Argumentation via a Cloud-based

 Application (QQ 2.04) at MRS Fall 2013 Meeting

 in Boston, MA on December 2013 with T. Chambers and J. Halpern.
-MRS On-Demand with audio.
+MRS On-Demand with slides with audio.

 Investigating and Visualizing Measurement Error for Novice "STEM" Learners at ASEE Mid-Atlantic Spring Conference 2013 held at New York City College of Technology, New York City, NY in April 2013.

 Developing Online Collaboration Skills in General Chemistry at the Biennial Conference on Chemical Education (BCCE) at Penn State University, University Park, PA on July/August 2012 with T. Chambers. [abstract]

 Mass, Measurement, Materials, and More Mathematical Modeling: The Nuts and Bolts of Let’s Make an Error at the Middle Atlantic Regional Meeting of the ACS at the University of Maryland, Baltimore County, MD on June 2012 with T. Chambers and J. Halpern.

 Energize, Engage, Empower Student Thinking and Learning with Spreadsheet Simulations at the Student Success Mid-Atlantic Regional Conference at College of Southern Maryland on April 2012.